cardoo-finance/integration-doc/API.md

 *Optional* Object with the amount that must be acquired from the customer for the rental by Cardoo.

 `prepay`
 *Optional* Indicates whether the acquiring sum is full rental price or just part of it.
-Can be  `full` or `partial`
+Can be  `full` or `partial`.

  `price`
 Amount that must be acquired [Money Object](#other-conventions).